Anandhavallikarthick/Phonepe-Data-visualization-and-Exploration/README.md

 Finally, create a connection to the MySQL server and create a Database and stored the Transformed data in the MySQL server by using the given method.

-5. E D A Process and Frame work
+5. EDA Process and Frame work

 a) Access MySQL DB